meilisearch/documentation/resources/faq.md

 }
 ```

 This response indicates that the operation has been taken into account and will be processed once it reaches the front of the queue.
-You can use this `uid` to get more details on [the status of the task](/reference/api/tasks.md#get-task).
+You can use this `taskUid` to get more details on [the status of the task](/reference/api/tasks.md#get-task).

 ## I am trying to add my documents but I keep receiving a `400 - Bad Request` response.